-Nothing Happened Here explores the violence/non-violence of postcolonial Native American psychology.
+Nothing Happened Here is a photo series that explores the violence/non-violence of post-colonial Native American psychology.

 Reflecting upon my own experience and observations in my community, the Shinnecock Reservation in Southampton, New York, specifically the burden of the loss of culture through assimilation, omission of our history in school curriculum, and loss of land and economic disadvantage; this series illustrates the shared damaged enthusiasm of living on indigenous lands without rectification.